-Figures on the average duration of detention of asylum seekers in general are not available.
-In 2019, however, the average time of a person kept in detention centre was 28.9 days.
-This average time increased significantly in 2020, when asylum seekers who were detained on the ground of Article 76 (2) (1) FPG (i.e. the person has violated a travel ban) were detained for 83.3 days.
-As of September 2023, the average time overall was 29 days (2022: 32.8 days), while specific data on the average detention time of asylum seekers is not available.
+Figures on the average duration of detention of asylum applicants in general are not available.
+As of 2024, the average time overall was 22 days (2023: 29 days;2022: 32.8 days), while specific data on the average detention time of asylum applicants is not available.

-As regards, asylum seekers falling under the Dublin procedure, they are often detained immediately after lodging their application and may be kept in detention until they are transferred to the responsible Member State.
+As regards, asylum applicants falling under the Dublin procedure, they are often detained immediately after lodging their application and may be kept in detention until they are transferred to the responsible Member State.
 In Dublin cases, detention may last for some weeks, as suspensive effect of the appeal is hardly ever granted and the transfer can be affected while their appeal is still pending.

-At the start of 2023, applicants with the prospect of being returned to Italy via Dublin directive were kept in detention as the BFA assumed that Italy would change its policy of not taking back Dublin returnees.
-At the end of 2023, possible Dublin returnees to Italy were released after a short time as Italy has not changed its policy.
-673
+As of December 2024, applicants with the prospect of being returned to Italy via Dublin directive were kept in detention as the BFA assumed that Italy would change its policy of not taking back Dublin returnees.
+In 2024, like in 2023, possible Dublin returnees to Italy were released after a short time as Italy has not changed its policy in 2024.
+There were no Dublin returns to Italy in 2024.